 Animal Enrichment — July 25 • 9-11:30am

 Experience what it’s like to work at a zoo.
 This program will take participants behind the scenes to discover that it takes to be an animal professional.
 For participants ages 18 and older.

 Cost: Zoo members $275; nonmembers $285

 Looking for something new to do with the family?
 Come and experience an overnight at the Zoo!
 With our Family Overnight program, you will get to spend the night at the Zoo and participate in a variety of different activities specifically designed for families, including a craft, games, animal stories, a special after-hours Zoo tour and catered breakfast.

 Multiple families may sign up for an Indianapolis Zoo Family Overnight.
 We require a minimum of 20 and a maximum of 45 total participants.
 If fewer than 20 register, we may have to to cancel the overnight.
 We will notify families at least 30 days prior to the evening if we have to cancel.

 Generation Conservation is a select team of teenagers who are interested in conserving wild things and wild places.
-Once a month from February through September, Generation Conservation works collaboratively with several of the Zoo’s conservation partners, such as Butler University’s Center for Urban Ecology, Purdue University, Indiana Wildlife Federation and Keep Indianapolis Beautiful.
+Once a month from February through September, Generation Conservation works collaboratively with several of the Zoo’s conservation partners, such as Butler University’s Center for Urban Ecology, Purdue University’s Help the Hellbender project, and the Nature Conservancy.
 Each experience is unique and provides hands-on opportunities of learning.
 Together we can learn, grow and work hard to help keep our planet healthy!

-The application deadline for the 2018 season has passed.
-Please check back in November for 2019 applications.
+The application deadline for the 2020 season has passed.
+Please check back in November to apply for our next season.